The Loop Node in Cobalt allows users to iterate over entities or execute a series of actions for a fixed number of iterations.

 Input Fields

 The input fields for the Loop Node vary based on the selected action.
-In case of Iterating Array, you need to provide the array which will determine the no. of times the loop will be executed while in Fixed iteration, you simply provide the Number of Iterations.
+In case of Array Iteration , you need to provide the array which will determine the no. of times the loop will be executed while in Fixed iteration, you simply provide the Number of Iterations.

 Templating items inside Loop Node